ppriewe88/ppriewe88/README.md

 I'm Patrick Priewe, a german (Karlsruhe-based) aspiring developer / data analyst!

-I recently picked up learning Python and SQL and currently am on a path to build experteer in the field of data science.
+I am currently on a path to build experteer in the field of data science.
 So far, I'm kinda falling in love with Python, and made my first (not so tiny) steps already using that fantastic technology!

 Professionaly, I am interested in the fields of energy economics and software.
 So far having gathered professional experience in product ownership and requirements engineering in SCRUM (software-focused, german SME doing CRM) and project management (said SME, as well as coordinating strategic projects in a big german energy supplier).
 Currently (as well as in the near future) aspiring to get deeper into technology and working for that purpose!